chriscranesbluescreenofdeath/chriscranesbluescreenofdeath.github.io/README.md

 - Contains a JavaScript array called 'sessions' (search for "const sessions")
 - Each session object = { date, title, subtitle, tags[], file }
 - Tags: "game" (green), "coaching" (blue), "film" (gold)
-- Adding a session = add an object to the array AND create the HTML file in coaching/games/
+- Adding a session = add object to array AND create the HTML file in coaching/games/

 DESIGN SYSTEM:
 - Colors: navy #0a1628, gold #c9a84c, dark-gray #2d3a4e, mid-gray #8a9ab5